centrahq/api-documentation/pages/01.overview/01.glossary/docs.md

 ### **Related products**
 _B2B/B2C_
 Product displays can be related in different ways.
 This is used mainly for B2C stores to display things like “goes well with”.
-But it can also be used i.e. to display that a product is available in another material.
+But it can also be used e.g. to display that a product is available in another material.

 ### **Report**
 _B2B/B2C_